fedspendingtransparency/usaspending-api/README.md

   - OSX users will use [`Homebrew`](https://brew.sh/)

 ### Setup
+There are two options for how you want to setup your database in order to buildout the API.
+You can:
+    1. Use your own local postgres database for the API Application to use
+    2. Create an empty directory on your localhost where all the database files will persist and use the docker-compose file to bring up a containerized postgres database

+#### Using a Locally Hosted Postgres Database
 Create a Local postgres database called 'data_store_api' and either create a new username and password for the database or use all the defaults.
 If you are confused on how to do this consult:
  - ['Postgres Setup Help'](https://medium.com/coding-blocks/creating-user-database-and-adding-access-on-postgresql-8bfcd2f4a91e)